Rachel Trevor Morgan: Royal Milliner

 More designs can be seen at Rachel Trevor Morgan’s website.Filed under British Royals

-Tagged Elizabeth II, Fashion, Hats, Princess Alexandra Lady Ogilvy, The Countess of Wessex.
+Tagged Elizabeth II of the United Kingdom, Fashion, Hats, Princess Alexandra Lady Ogilvy, The Countess of Wessex.